PaoloMazzon/Vulkan2D/README.md

 wish to use this in your project, just drop the VK2D directory into your project and build it with your project.
 It requires SDL2 and Vulkan to build.

+TODO
+====

+ + Implement textures
+ + Move model matrix to push constants, leave view and proj in a universal buffer
+ + Have global RGBA modifier via push constants
+ + Add render to textures
+ + Let the polygon loader triangulate polygons on load

 Warning
 =======
 Similar to Vulkan, VK2D does not check to see if you are passing garbage arguments (except for